Brand Names: Emflaza

 - a problem with your thyroid, pituitary gland, or adrenal gland.

-You should be current on all vaccines before you start taking deflazacort.
+You should be current on all vaccines.
 Tell your doctor if you have recently received a vaccine or if you are scheduled for a booster dose.

 Long-term use of steroids may lead to bone loss (osteoporosis), especially if you smoke, if you do not exercise, if you do not get enough vitamin D or calcium in your diet, or if you have a family history of osteoporosis.

 Taking deflazacort at any time during pregnancy may affect adrenal gland hormones in the newborn baby.
-If you have taken this medicine during pregnancy, tell your doctor if your baby has symptoms such as dry skin, weakness, feeding problems, or vomiting.
+Tell your doctor if your baby has symptoms such as dry skin, weakness, feeding problems, or vomiting.

 It may not be safe to breastfeed while using this medicine.
 Ask your doctor about any risk.